DDurbaa/3D-Calculator/README.md

-# 3D-Calculator made in Three-js
+# 3D-Calculator made with Three-js